June 2025 Branch Meeting

 We would like to express our gratitude to Vulcan Materials Company for their warm hospitality and for allowing our branch the privilege of visiting their facility.
 Their commitment to excellence in materials production was evident, and we left the tour with a deeper appreciation for the vital role aggregates play in our industry.

-2025 Alabama Section Winter Meeting
+2025 Alabama Section Summer Meeting

 8th Annual Civil Engineer Legislative Day